PatternBuilder/patternbuilder.github.io/docs/pattern_builder_importer.md

 1. Drush Commands
     1. Imports patterns from defined library
-        - drush pbi : Import all schemas.
+        - `drush pbi` : Import all schemas.
-        - drush pbi --all : Force the import of all schemas even if specific schemas are defined.
+        - `drush pbi --all` : Force the import of all schemas even if specific schemas are defined.
-        - drush pbi band card : Import only the "band" and "card" schemas.
+        - `drush pbi band card` : Import only the "band" and "card" schemas.
-        - drush pbi --type=layout : Import only the schemas for the "layout" pattern type.
+        - `drush pbi --type=layout` : Import only the schemas for the "layout" pattern type.
-        - drush pbi image_box
+        - `drush pbi image_box` : Import only the image_box sub-pattern

     1. Remove imported patterns from Drupal
-        - drush pbi-remove  : Nothing is removed.
+        - `drush pbi-remove` : Nothing is removed.
 This safeguards against accidental commands.
-        - drush pbi-remove --all : Removes all schemas.
+        - `drush pbi-remove --all` : Removes all schemas.
-        - drush pbi-remove band card : Removes only the "band" and "card" schemas.
+        - `drush pbi-remove band card` : Removes only the "band" and "card" schemas.
-        - drush pbi-remove --type=layout : Removes only the schemas for the "layout" pattern type.
+        - `drush pbi-remove --type=layout` : Removes only the schemas for the "layout" pattern type.

 ### JSON Schema Support